 In contrast, EB-5 capital does not involve tax credits or any governmental subsidies.
 Unlike the tax credit programs that are available to limited asset classes or existing properties of a particular condition, EB-5 capital is available to a far broader array of properties, with fewer limitations.
-On the other hand, the project's job creation capacity serves as a limit on EB-5 capital, but is not a limit on the tax credit programs.
+However, the project's job creation capacity serves as a limit on EB-5 capital, but is not a limit on the tax credit programs.